verhas/jamal/README.md

 ### `comment`<a name="comment">
 since 1.0.0 (core)

-`comment` is used to insert comments to the input, and it can also be used to enclose definitions without side effects.
+`comment` is used to insert comments to the input, and it can also be used to enclose definitions without side effects although it is recommended to use the [`block`](#block) macro for that purpose.
 For more about definition scopes and exporting read the section about `export`.

 <!-- USE SNIPPET */comment -->
 ```jam